Sarah Guppy: Patents and publications

 The Guppy family took out 10 patents in the first half of the nineteenth century, including a method of keeping ships free of barnacles that led to a government contract worth £40,000.
-Other inventions included a bed with built-in exercise equipment, a device for a tea or coffee urn which would cook eggs in the steam as well as having a small dish to keep toast warm, and a device for "improvements in caulking ships, boats and other vessels."
+Other inventions included a bed with built-in exercise equipment, exhibited at The Great Exhibition, a device for a tea or coffee urn which would cook eggs in the steam as well as having a small dish to keep toast warm, and a device for "improvements in caulking ships, boats and other vessels."
 In later life she wrote The Cottagers and Labourers Friend and Dialogues for Children, invented the fire hood or Cook's Comforter, and patented a new type of candlestick that enabled candles to burn longer.

 A barrier to Sarah Guppy’s success as an inventor was that she could not file for a patent under her own name.
 During this period, patents were considered valuable, as they contained intellectual property (HLB, 2019).
 She patented “New Mode of Constructing and Erecting Bridges and Railroads without Arches,” placing her well ahead of her time, and seven years before Thomas Telford’s start on the suspension bridge (HLB, 2019).
 When Guppy granted Telford permission to use her design and ideas for free, there is little evidence that he or other engineers ever acknowledged her invention and gave her due credit (HLB, 2019).
 Sarah Guppy has been overlooked for her work in bridge engineering advances, because her contributions as a woman were taken over by prominent male engineers.
 Sarah Guppy was active in the social sphere, and philanthropic contributions to education and female education.
 She published pamphlets on public health issues, agriculture, education, and animal welfare.
 She advocated for vulnerable groups, using her platform and voice to encourage progress and positive change towards a more equitable society.